-- Shuká Hít and Exhibit visit @ Walter Soboleff Building: All 2nd Grade Students have a pre-lesson on the clan house and glass screen before visiting for storytelling and a lesson on displayed regalia or at.óowu.
-This excursions takes place annually in November to commemorate Walter Soboleff’s anniversary of his birth and is provided through collaboration with and support from Sealaska Heritage Institute.
+- 2nd Grade STORYTELLING EXCURSION to Shuká Hít and Exhibit visit @ Walter Soboleff Building.
+EVERY student in 2nd Grade will have a pre-lesson on the clan house and glass screen before visiting for storytelling and a lesson on displayed regalia or at.óowu.
+This excursions takes place annually in November to commemorate Walter Soboleff’s birth and is provided through collaboration with and support from Sealaska Heritage Institute and Behrends Mechanical, Inc.

-- “The Orchestra Sings” student concert with Juneau Symphony: All 5th Grade Students, with support of music teachers, learn songs in the months preceding the concert excursion in order to play along with the Symphony during this interactive show.
+- 5th Grade SYMPHONY EXCURSION to “The Orchestra Sings” concert with Juneau Symphony: EVERY student in 5th Grade, with support of music teachers, will learn songs in the months preceding the concert event and play along with the Symphony during this interactive show.
 This excursion takes place in during the winter symphony season and is provided through collaboration with Juneau Symphony and support from Carnegie Hall Link Up and First Student.